Alex Tremulis

-Alexander Sarantos Tremulis (January 23, 1914 – December 29, 1991) was a Greek-American industrial designer in the North American automotive industry.
-Tremulis held automotive design positions at Cord Automobile, Duesenberg, General Motors, Tucker Car Corporation and Ford Motor Company before establishing a consulting firm.
+Alexander Sarantos Tremulis (January 23, 1914 – December 29, 1991) was an American industrial designer in the North American automotive industry.
+Tremulis held automotive design positions at Cord Automobile, Duesenberg, General Motors, Tucker Car Corporation, and Ford Motor Company before establishing a consulting firm.

 Early career

+Tremulis was the son of Antonia and Sarantos Tremulis, Greek immigrants from a village near Sparta.

+In 1933, at 19 years old, Tremulis designed and helped build a radical custom Chevrolet for Chicago vaudeville comedian Ralph Cook.
+The car, with its long pointed hood and distinctive vertical grille resembling a church organ, was shown at the Century of Progress (Chicago World's Fair, 1933–1934).
+Its futuristic lines and exaggerated proportions drew attention for being decades ahead of contemporary styling.
+Among the visitors was designer Gordon Buehrig of Auburn-Cord-Duesenberg, who, impressed by Tremulis’ work, offered him a position on his design team.
+This project is often cited as the true beginning of Tremulis’ professional career in the automotive industry.

-Tremulis was the son of Greek immigrants.
-His parents were Antonia and Sarantos Tremulis, who came from a village near Sparta.
-As a 19-year-old and without any formal training in art or engineering, he landed a job on the design team for the Auburn-Cord-Duesenberg Company in 1933.
-Among his projects were the now famous and classic Cord 810 and 812 series, as well as a custom Duesenberg roadster having both convertible and hardtop options.
-In 1936, he was named Chief Stylist for Auburn-Cord-Duesenberg, and remained in that role until the company failed in 1937.
+Among his other projects were the Cord 810 and 812 series, as well as a custom Duesenberg roadster with convertible and hardtop options.
+In 1936, he was named Chief Stylist for Auburn-Cord-Duesenberg and remained in that role until the company failed in 1937.

 Tremulis briefly worked for General Motors before moving to Briggs-Le Baron, a custom coachbuilder for Chrysler at the time.
-In 1938 he worked for Custom Motors in Beverly Hills, California, that made unique cars for movie stars.
+In 1938, he worked for Custom Motors in Beverly Hills, California, which made unique cars for movie stars.
 He was also a consultant for Crosley and American Bantam in 1939.
-His designs for American Bantam remained in production until the firm switched over completely to the production of military Jeeps prior to World War II.
+His designs for American Bantam remained in production until the firm switched entirely to the production of military Jeeps before World War II.
 Returning to Briggs in 1939, he worked with Werner Gubitz and Howard "Dutch" Darrin to design the production versions of the Packard Clipper.
 He was also the creative source for the 1941 Chrysler "Thunderbolt" concept car.
 His contributions to these two models helped establish styling trends that would influence automobile designs after World War II.

 Air Corps concepts

 After Pearl Harbor was bombed in 1941, Tremulis joined the United States Army Air Forces.
-He worked on advanced aircraft concepts at Wright Field (now Wright-Patterson Air Force Base), and developed a concept, which in the 1960s became known as the Boeing Dyna-Soar, a gliding re-entry space vehicle.
+He worked on advanced aircraft concepts at Wright Field (now Wright-Patterson Air Force Base) and developed an idea, which in the 1960s became known as the Boeing Dyna-Soar, a gliding re-entry space vehicle.
 While at the Air Corps, he made the first speculative drawings of what extraterrestrial life forms would use as transportation to visit the Earth.
-His concept drawings were the first saucer shaped spacecraft drawings documented.
+His concept drawings were the first saucer-shaped spacecraft drawings documented.